Learning to Solve Constrained Bilevel Control Co-Design Problems: Learning to Solve Bilevel Optimization

 \subsection{Satisfying Lower-Level Constraints}

 So far, this section has assumed that the lower-level problem \eqref{LL} had at least one feasible solution for any $\bm{p}$ and $\bm{y} \in \cC_{\bm{p}}$ (see the comments on existence and uniqueness in Section \ref{sec:Setting}).
-Otherwise, the optimization at line $5$ of Algorithm \ref{alg:NCC} may be infeasible.
+Otherwise, the optimization problem at line $5$ of Algorithm \ref{alg:NCC} may be infeasible.
 In such cases, we address this issue by reformulating the overall bilevel problem so that the property is satisfied.
-To do so, we identify the lower-level constraints which prevent feasibility for all $\bm{p}$ and $\bm{y} \in \cC_{\bm{p}}$, and \emph{lift} them to the upper level.
+To do so, we simply identify the lower-level constraints that prevent feasibility and \emph{lift} them to the upper level where they become coupling constraints.
+Let the lower level's feasible set be partitioned as $\cS_{\bm{p}}(\bm{y}) = \cF_{\bm{p}}(\bm{y}) \cup \cF^{C}_{\bm{p}}(\bm{y})$, such that $\cF_{\bm{p}}(\bm{y})$ is nonempty for all $\bm{p}$ and $\bm{y} \in \cC_{\bm{p}}$.
+We reformulate problems \eqref{UL} and \eqref{LL} so that $\cS_{\bm{p}}(\bm{y})$ is replaced by $\cF_{\bm{p}}(\bm{y})$ in problem \eqref{LL}, while $\bm{z} \in \cF^{C}_{\bm{p}}(\bm{y})$ is promoted to the upper level problem \eqref{UL}.
+As an upper-level constraint relating $\bm{y}$ and $\bm{z}$, it is absorbed into the \emph{coupling constraints} \eqref{UL-coupling}.
+This technique is applied in the experiments of Section \ref{sec:ControlCoDesign}, and detailed in Appendices \ref{app:TT} and \ref{app:HVAC}.